marcinwiacek/pl1/project9_gen1/readme2.md

 mmu_chain_memory is sorted during each searching for memory page - last found index is moved into beginning of the chain.

+# Process switching

+Every modern CPU / OS is running many processes in parallel.
+Software based switching gives flexibility, but... it can be not so effective like hardware one.

+PL1 has got table with